![]() |

 the film positions Bunuel in such a way that he precipitates the break between

-Lorca and Dali.
+Lorca and Dali and this is effective from a dramatic standpoint.
 Bunuel almost seems jealous that Dali designed the sets

 for Lorca's play while Lorca neglects the film script that he had asked